 Canadians are internationally known for only a few things.
 Hockey, maple syrup and the cold are some of them.
 We’re also known for being polite.

 I’ve always wondered whether that reputation for politeness was well-deserved.
-Are Canadians actually better mannered than any people, say, than the globe-trotting Australians?
-Or is this part of Canada’s identity formed — like so much else — out of a contrast with the United States.
-Maybe Canadians are only polite because when we’re abroad we’re being compared, often, to travellers that look and sound like us, but aren’t us.
+Are Canadians actually better mannered than other people — the globe-trotting Australians, for example?
+Or is this part of Canada’s identity formed — like so much else — out of a contrast with the United States?
+Maybe Canadians are only polite because when we’re abroad we’re often compared to travellers that look and sound like us, but aren’t.

 But every once and while, something comes along in American politics that makes Canadians pause, and check our poorly hidden self-satisfaction.

 Last week, Donald Trump introduced his proposal for legislation concerning legal immigration to the United States.
 After two years of focusing almost exclusively on illegal immigration (gotta build that wall), the president has turned to the more traditional side of the debate.

 In essence, Trump’s plan would cut immigration by half over the next decade by restricting some ways of acquiring green cards through family members and introducing a point-system to screen new immigrants.
 The overall objective is to slant the immigration system towards a more merit-based approach.

 If you’re Canadian, that should sound familiar.
 Trump’s plan is explicitly based on the system used in Canada (as well as other places, like Australia).

 Well, that puts us into a tricky situation, doesn’t it?

 As if my usual, soft anti-American bias as a Canadian were not enough, the experience of the Donald Trump presidency has made it even easier to ridicule the most powerful country in the world.
 I think it’s fair to assume that when Trump opens his mouth to speak, I won’t like it.
 But what if what he’s saying is that the United States should be more like Canada?